IvanRoussev/YouTube-Converter-Python/Readme.md

 # Convert Youtube Videos to MP4 or MP3

+I made this app to be able to convert youtube videos into mp4 or mp3 files easilly and efficiently.
+There is a webapp or a command line interface that you can use.
+The webapp is built using the Flask Framework for Python.
+The command line is built using plain python.

 ## How to use

 ### If you want to use in command Line: